Monday, June 8, 2020

 I have written 3 blogs on meditation previously (links below), assuming they will address everything a first timer needs to know about how to meditate.
 I get many questions on Quora and Fb asking me about meditation.
 When I send them these 3 links, I find there are still questions at the most basic level.
 Conversation with a few helped me see that they are sincere yet utterly untuned to this idea.
 So I wondered if the idea of meditation could be broken down further.
 Here goes -

-Painting - Akash Bhisikar |
+Painting - Akash Bhisikar

 When I closed my eyes and glimpsed into the darkness and nothingness, my mind would come storming with a flood of restless complaints and I would somehow force myself to retain the “meditative” state for 5 mins.
-When the 5 mins ended, I would open my eyes and breathe restlessly as if I did not have any oxygen during meditation.
+When the 5 mins ended, I would open my eyes and breathe as if I did not have any oxygen during meditation.
 So back then, the struggle was just to enter the doorway of meditation by sitting quiet in the apparent darkness, not knowing what to do.
-It took me about 6 months of consistent practise to get use to the idea and then move ahead to deal with the other challenges awaiting me.
+It took me about 6 months of consistent practise to get used to the idea and then move ahead to deal with the other challenges awaiting me.

-Here’s what you need to understand.
-Meditation is a process that will lead you to an uncharted territory where the role of the mind is not as much as the role of your conscious awareness.
+In meditation you are entering an uncharted territory where the role of the mind is not as much as the role of your Conscious Awareness.
 You are less of a doer and more of a witness.
-“Witness what??” you may think..
-“Its all dark out there!”

 So what do we do? ….. ‘do?’